Customizing, Guest Addressing, and Invite Wording Etiquette

 Yes!
 Feel free to request to add entrée icons, dietary restrictions or additional wording to our RSVP cards.
 You can use the enclosure cards for directions, hotel information, your website or anything else.

-Our foil stamping is completely custom and different for each invitation.
+Our letterpress and foil printing is completely custom and different for each invitation.
 This means we do not use ready made plates, so you can add foil to any item in any location.
 Just let us know where you want it and we will work our foil magic!

 How do I submit a guest list?